anatolicvs/n-smoe/README.md

 ### :dolphin: Citation
 ```
-    @article{yue2024variational,
-      title={Deep Variational Network Toward Blind Image Restoration},
-      author={Yue, Zongsheng and Yong, Hongwei and Zhao, Qian and Zhang, Lei and Meng, Deyu and Wong, Kwan-Yee K},
-      journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
-      year={2024}
-    }
+    Oezkan, Aytac and Sikora, Thomas, Neural Steered Mixture of Experts for Medical Image Denoising, and Super-Resolution.
+Available at SSRN: https://ssrn.com/abstract=5193694 or http://dx.doi.org/10.2139/ssrn.5193694
 ```

 ### :envelope: Contact
-If you have any questions, please feel free to contact me via `zsyzam@gmail.com`.
+If you have any questions, please feel free to contact me via `aytac@linux.com`.